-- 1.2 The report provides contextual information in the form of the history of the airports development, including the imposition of a section 106 agreement relating to its civilian operation in 2000.
-Summaries of the most relevant Government guidance and national, regional and local policies relating to the future of the airport are provided to enable members to assess the Draft Masterplan in the context of this policy framework. - 1.3 The Draft Masterplan is then summarised and comments are then made upon its soundness and upon changes considered necessary to enable the document to carry more weight when considering future development proposals for the airport.
-The relationship of the Masterplan to the emerging Local Development Framework is also considered. - 1.4 The report concludes by making recommending that members support the provision of a Masterplan and its general aspirations and recommends alterations and additions to the draft Masterplan, proposing that, following these changes, further consultation is carried out prior to the Council deciding the status it wishes to give the final document.
+- 1.5 This knowledge has helped the Working Party produce this report and, in particular, the recommendations at Section 8 of this report. - 1.6 This report provides the recommended response from the Council to the Draft Kent International Airport Masterplan, prepared by Infratil, the airport operator and published in October 2008. - 1.7 The report provides contextual information in the form of the history of the airports development, including the imposition of a section 106 agreement relating to its civilian operation in 2000.
+Summaries of the most relevant Government guidance and national, regional and local policies relating to the future of the airport are provided to enable members to assess the Draft Masterplan in the context of this policy framework. - 1.8 The Draft Masterplan is then summarised and comments are then made upon its soundness and upon changes considered necessary to enable the document to carry more weight when considering future development proposals for the airport.
+The relationship of the Masterplan to the emerging Local Development Framework is also considered. - 1.9 The report concludes by making recommending that members support the provision of a Masterplan and its general aspirations and recommends alterations and additions to the draft Masterplan, proposing that, following these changes, further consultation is carried out prior to the Council deciding the status it wishes to give the final document.